 Bernard Rose’s period drama is set immediately after the death of enigmatic musical genius Beethoven.
 The narrative unfolds in a series of flashbacks as Beethoven’s friend/assistant tries to track down the identity of his late master’s secret love, who is simply addressed as ‘Immortal Beloved’.
 In his last will, Beethoven has left his entire estate to this secret lover.
-The flashback depicts the profile of a hard-bitten individual who has alienated even the few well-wishers in his life.
-Despite the aloofness, Beethoven seems to have impacted the lives of few women through his relationship with them.
-Gary Oldman plays Beethoven with a complexity, valiantly capturing both the eccentricity and insuperable rancor.
-It’s an impeccable and a very layered interpretation of the maestro.
-Oldman, in order to prepare himself for the role, reportedly, spent more than six weeks (six hours per day) practicing piano.
+The Citizen Kane-esque flashback depicts the profile of a hard-bitten individual who has alienated even the few well-wishers in his life.
+Despite the aloofness, Beethoven seems to have impacted the lives of a few women through his relationship with them.

 1. Leon: The Professional (1994)

-Gary Oldman’s casually brutal villain in Luc Besson’s action thriller elevated the actor to iconic status.
+Gary Oldman’s over-the-top performance as the casually brutal villain in Luc Besson’s action thriller elevated the actor to iconic status.
 Although French actor Jean Reno and young Natalie Portman play the central roles, it is Oldman’s Stansfield who steals every scene he is in.
 Norman Stansfield is a corrupt, psychotic DEA agent who engages himself with captivating foreplay before going on a killing rampage.
-It’s a character that’s derived from cartoonish villain archetype of the old gangster films.
-It’s also a part, which in the hands of a lesser actor, could have been caricaturized.
+It’s a character that’s derived from the cartoonish villain archetype of the old gangster films.
+It’s also a part, which in the hands of a lesser actor, could have been reduced to a caricature.